What to do in the garden in October

 From your armchair

-- • Take stock of this years garden and make a few notes or sketches for next spring.
+- • Take stock of this years garden and make a few notes or sketches for next spring - a digital camera has become an invaluable garden companion - taking snapshots of where herbaceous plants are located before they die back so you don't damage their roots during a winter dig, capturing images of borders you'd like to replicate at home or simply just a memory jog so you remember which areas of the garden look like they need improving.
+Why not keep a photo diary of your garden with pictures taken each week?
 Reflect on what grew well, what failed miserably, and what changes you will make next year.
 You will be surprised at how useful these notes can be when you start ordering seeds and plants for next year!

 - • Place your orders online for fruit trees, fruit bushes and perennial plants - from now until the spring is the ideal time to plant them.